 TGaz Editor: Modify the inserted paragraphs in Cl.
 11.22.6.2 as shown below:

-(a) if dot11NonTriggerBasedRangingRespImplemented is true, the STA shall set the non-TB Ranging Responder field of the Extended Capabilities element to 1.
+A STA in which (#1433) dot11NonTriggerBasedRangingRespImplemented is true shall set the non-TB Ranging Responder field of the Extended Capabilities element to 1.
 Otherwise it shall set the non-TB Ranging Responder field of the Extended Capabilities element to 0.

-(b) if dot11TriggedBasedRangingRespImplemented is true, the STA shall set the TBRanging Responder field of the Extended Capabilities element to 1.
+A STA in which (#1433) dot11TriggedBasedRangingRespImplemented is true shall set the TBRanging Responder field of the Extended Capabilities element to 1.
 Otherwise it shall set the TB Ranging Responder field of the Extended Capabilities element to 0.

-A STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set one of the first 4 subfields (AOA TX Capability, AOA RX Capability, AOD TX Capability, AOD RX Capability) of this field to 1.
+A STA in which dot11SecureLTFImplemented is true shall set the Secure LTF Support field of the Extended Capabilities element to 1.
+Otherwise it shall set the Secure LTF Support field to 0.

+A STA in which dot11RSTARequiresPMFActivated is true shall set the Protection of Range Negotiation and Measurement Management Frames Required field of the Extended Capabilities element to 1.
+Otherwise it shall set the Protection of Range Negotiation and Measurement Management Frames Required field to 0.

 TGaz Editor: Add the following paragraphs to the start of Cl.
 11.22.6.3.6 as shown below: